seanhayes13/main/java/fileCabinet/whatworks.md

 I will try to add to this list when I make some break throughs

+* 9 May

+I really need to get better about making these updates.
+Since my last update, in addition to starting a new job, I've made some progress on a few things.
+   * Removed the NodeArray and replaced with the ForeignKeyList to handle relationships between other pages
+   * The new ForeignKeyList system allows for *n*-to-*n* relationships (one-to-one, one-to-many, and many-to-many)
+   * Went through two iterations of getting user input, the first was a seperate class but that was recently replaced with an interface to handle String and Integer input and handle the confirmation before deleting an object
+   * Reworked the print functions from individual toString overrides within each level and moved the print functionality into another interface

 * 24 April
 So I haven't updated this list as regularly as I wanted to but I've reached a break point in the work so I am taking a chance to do a big upload of what is working (I'm not uploading the output from the help